Briton fined $6,500 for working in Singapore without valid work pass

-SINGAPORE - A 36-year-old Briton was fined $6,500 on Tuesday (May 17) after he was found guilty of working here as a freelance producer between November 2015 and July 2016 without a valid work pass.
+A 36-year-old Briton was fined $6,500 yesterday after he was found guilty of working here as a freelance producer between November 2015 and July 2016 without a valid work pass.

 Stuart Calum Arthur Alistair had pleaded guilty to one count of working for news agency Thomson Reuters, now known as Refinitiv Asia, while he was a long-term visit pass holder.